 Where/when will my child's team practice?

-We try and assign practice space to teams based on the geographical makeup of their team.
+We try to assign practice space to teams based on the geographical makeup of their team.
 However, exact practice locations and times are decided by the team coach and their club manager and this can vary across teams.

 When are games?